 It is expected that everyone in the workplace will behave in a professional manner, and treat each other with dignity and respect.

-All MOP(S) Act employees have a role to play in eliminating inappropriate behaviour by:
+All MOP(S) Act employees and parliamentarians have a role to play in eliminating inappropriate behaviour by:

 - refusing to participate in this behaviour